gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 ### 3. Login to JupyterHub and start the server

-Once JupyterHub has been installed successfully, navigate to the "Jupyter Hostname" url presented and click **"Sign in with GitLab"**.
+Once JupyterHub has been installed successfully, navigate to the displayed **Jupyter Hostname** URL and click **"Sign in with GitLab"**.
 Authentication is automatically enabled for any user of GitLab server via OAuth2.
 This will redirect to GitLab in order to authorize JupyterHub to use your GitLab account.
-Click **"Authorize"**.
+Click **Authorize**.

 ![authorize jupyter](img/authorize-jupyter.png)

 Once the application has been authorized you will taken back to the JupyterHub application.
-Click **"Start My Server"**
+Click **Start My Server**

 ![start jupyter](img/jupyter-start.png)